Lindstromer/docs/source/includes/_box.md

 ### Callable method

-Since version 1.2.0 it's possible to use callable method as a second argument in your box method that returns a array with properties or tabs.
+It's possible to use callable method as a second argument in your box method that returns a array with properties or tabs.

 ```php